(225 ILCS 25/16)

 Expiration, renewal and restoration of licenses.

 date and renewal date for each license issued under this Act shall

 rule.
 The renewal period for each license issued under this Act shall be 3 years.
 A dentist or dental hygienist may renew a license during the month

 preceding its expiration date by paying the required fee.
 A dentist or dental hygienist

-shall provide proof of current Basic Life Support (BLS) certification by an organization that has adopted the American Heart Association's guidelines on BLS intended for health care providers at
+shall provide proof of current Basic Life Support (BLS) certification intended for health care providers at

-the time of renewal.
+the time of renewal as provided by rule.
 Basic Life Support certification training taken as a requirement of this Section shall be counted for no more than 4 hours during each licensure period towards the continuing education hours under Section 16.1 of this Act.
 The Department shall provide by rule for exemptions from this requirement for a dentist or dental hygienist with a physical disability that would preclude him or her from performing BLS.

 Any dentist or dental hygienist whose license has expired or whose license is

 on inactive status may have his license restored at any time within 5 years

 after the expiration thereof, upon payment of the required fee and a showing of proof of compliance with current continuing education requirements, as provided by rule.